opsuperchain/superchain/README.md

-# Superchain Starter
+# superchain-starter

-A library for deploying and managing contracts across multiple EVM chains.
+A TypeScript library for deploying and managing smart contracts across multiple EVM chains, with support for deterministic deployments using CREATE2.

+## Features
+- 🔄 Deploy contracts to multiple chains with one interface
+- 🎯 Use CREATE2 for deterministic addresses across chains
+- 🔒 Type-safe contract interactions
+- 🌐 Works in Node.js and browsers (ESM)
+- ⚡ Built on [viem](https://viem.sh) for reliable blockchain interactions

 ## Installation